SilentHealer584/BruteNet/README.md

 Python Network Bruteforcing project I will hopefully finish....
 Wanna make it as optimised and small as possible.

 Goals:
-- 30 lines of code or less
+- Compact (30l)
 This is harder than i thought, let's make it 50
-- Very Fast
+- Rapid
-- 1 external module at most
+- No External Modules
-- No AI help (No chatgpt)
+- No Chatgpt